 0. You set up a Squarespace site that advertises who you are and why you are running.

 2. You get a Wufoo account and create forms for volunteers, press inquiries, and donations.
-You connect it to your PayPal merchant account to do all credit card processing.
+You connect it to your PayPal merchant account to do all ACH payment processing for you.
 Wufoo + PayPal, is, in my opinion, probably better than eDonation.com, and cheaper.
 Really!

 4. Now, what you have is forms on your website and facebook fan page that collect data, but how do you use that?
 Yes, you could just export to spreadsheets, but Wufoo does two very nice things.
 This step involves setting up the link between Wufoo submissions and a Highrise account (this takes 10 minutes with a quick wizard to match up the fields).
 Whenever someone fills out a form, they get put into your Highrise account automatically!